 In the wild, dogs weren’t sure to get a meal every day so when hunting was good it made perfect sense to hide away some extra. this way there would be food when hunting didn’t go so well.
 The most natural thing was to dig a hole and bury leftovers.

 So what happens when any pug encounters a new object.The first thing going through her mind is whether they can eat it.
-This is closely followed with a quick glance to see if you’re watching.
+This is closely followed by a quick glance to see if you're watching.
 This is to check whether they will get yelled at for attempting to eat the object.
-If all’s clear, then the sampling begins!
+If all's clear, then the sampling begins!

-Spend more time with your dog on other things like walks, outside “fetch” and other pursuits.
+Spend more time with your dog on other things like walks, outside "fetch" and other pursuits.
 Wear them out and transfer their interests.
 Get her concentrating on other things.
-He/She will slowly stop hoarding things.
+He will slowly stop hoarding things.